 Acknowledgments: We thank the 67 farmers who shared their stories and perspectives with us.
 We also thank our Advisory Team who helped shape the research and distill the findings of this project.
-The team included: Gary Anderson, University of Maine Cooperative Extension; Ken Ayars, RI Department of Environmental Management; Erica Buswell, Maine Farmland Trust; Jennifer Hashley, New Entry Sustainable Farming Project; Jon Jaffe, Farm Credit East; Kelly McAdams, University of New Hampshire Cooperative Extension; Jon Ramsey, Vermont Land Trust; Holly Rippon-Butler, National Young Farmers Coalition; Warren Shaw, Shaw Farm; Lyn Spinella, RI Farm Bureau; and Henry

-Talmage, Connecticut Farm Bureau.
-We are grateful to Matt Feder and Gary Keough with the National Agricultural Statistical Service for their help with the special tabulation.
-We could not have done this project without the help of two talented graduate students, Taylor Jang and Sarah Stevens, and the generous support of the Claneil Foundation, the John Merck Fund and supporters of American Farmland Trust.
+The team included: Gary Anderson, University of Maine Cooperative Extension; Ken Ayars, RI Department of Environmental Management; Erica Buswell, Maine Farmland Trust; Jennifer Hashley, New Entry Sustainable Farming Project; Jon Jaffe, Farm Credit East; Kelly McAdam, University of New Hampshire Cooperative Extension; Jon Ramsey, Vermont Land Trust; Holly Rippon-Butler, National Young Farmers Coalition; Warren Shaw, Shaw Farm; Lyn Spinella, RI Farm Bureau; Henry Talmage, Connecticut Farm Bureau.
+We are grateful to Matt Fetter and Gary Keough with the National Agricultural Statistical Service for their help with the special tabulation, and to Dave Chase, our facilitator.
+We could not have done this project without the help of two talented graduate students, Taylor Jang and Sarah Stevens, and the generous support of the Claneil Foundation, the John Merck Fund and donors to American Farmland Trust.
 Land For Good was a key collaborator on this project, and we are grateful to Kathy Ruhf for her input and guidance.
-The project was managed by Cris Coffin with American Farmland Trust, with assistance from AFT staff Lisa Bassani, Tim Biello, and Jennifer Dempsey.
+The project was managed by Cris Coffin with America Farmland Trust, with input from AFT staff Lisa Bassani, Tim Biello and Jennifer Dempsey.

-Cover photo courtesy of Connecticut Farmland Trust; back cover photo courtesy of the Connecticut Farm Bureau Association.
+Front cover photo courtesy of Massachusetts Food System Collaborative; back cover photo courtesy of Saltbox Farm.